marko-js/marko/packages/marko/docs/rendering.md

 ## Global data

 If you need to make data available to all rendered views, use the `$global` property on the input data object.
-This property will be removed from `input` and merged into the `out.global` property.
+This property will be removed from `input` and provided to the template through a variable called `$global`.
+It is also made available on the `out.global` property.

 Global values persist across renders.